henrikje/laebel/README.md

 ## TODO

-- [ ] Make the display nicer visually
+- [ ] Make the display nicer visually, perhaps something like GitHub READMEs
 - [ ] Load the current container id on startup (it won't change)
 - [x] Add special labels that services can use to display clickable links
   - For example, a basic web server can link to its homepage